 Total Semester Credit Hours Required

 30 semester credit hours (SCH).
-33 SCH if seeking dual credit in a specific specialization area.
+33 SCH if seeking coursework to be qualified for teaching in a dual credit or community college setting.

 |EDUC 5173||Diversity in the Classroom||3|